...

 The Offset Printing Process

-Now you can read about the offset printing process that is the essence of such a production.
+Now you can read about the offset printing process, which is the essence of such a production.
 These steps need care and experience to get more accuracy and better quality for your production.
 So, following these steps carefully can help you achieve great results in the production process.

 • It starts with an image, graphics, or text printed on a plate.
-For this purpose, you can use various sheet types.
+Various sheet types can be used for this purpose.

 • The next part is to transfer a rubber to a roller or a cylinder.

-• The last step is to feed the paper into the press, and then the press prints the desired image onto the paper to achieve high-quality results.
+• The last step is to feed the paper into the press, which prints the desired image onto the paper to achieve high-quality results.

 Sheet-Fed Printing